 Diagnosis Of Toxic Erythema Of The Newborn

 Doctors can diagnose erythema toxicum based on the clinical features.
-Characteristics of rashes and no associated symptoms are key to diagnosis.
+Characteristics of a neonatal rash and no associated symptoms are key to diagnosis.
 Skin biopsy could show infiltration of neutrophils and eosinophils in the upper skin.
 Pustules and papules may also contain these inflammatory cells and are usually located around the hair follicles.

 Clinical diagnosis is sufficient in most cases, and no laboratory analysis is ordered.
 Doctors may often order some tests to rule out similar conditions.
 Differential diagnosis to toxic erythema of the newborn may include the following conditions (4).